WATCH: Georgia Dome goes out with a bang in implosion

-ATLANTA, Georgia --One of the nation's largest domed stadiums has been destroyed in a scheduled implosion in downtown Atlanta.
+ATLANTA, Georgia --One of the nation's largest domed stadiums collapsed Monday into a pile of jagged concrete and a vast cloud of smoke in a scheduled implosion in downtown Atlanta.

-Nearly 5,000 pounds of explosives were on hand to blast the Georgia Dome in Atlanta to smithereens Monday at 7:30 a.m.
-People gathered at windows of tall office buildings, at a nearby revolving hotel-top restaurant, in parking lots and at other areas around the scene downtown to watch the blast.
+Nearly 5,000 pounds of explosives were used to blast the Georgia Dome in Atlanta to smithereens at 7:30 a.m.
+Onlookers gathered at skyscrapers' windows, at a restaurant atop the city's tallest hotel, in parking lots and on nearby streets to watch the destruction of the landmark stadium.

-The dome opened in 1992, and it was flattened within about 15 seconds.
-The Georgia World Congress Center Authority, which includes the 71,250-seat dome, had said it would take 12 seconds for the explosives to go off plus another 3 seconds for sections of grandstands to be on the ground.
+The dome opened in 1992, and it was flattened in just about 15 seconds.
+The Georgia World Congress Center Authority, which includes the 71,250-seat dome, had said it would take 12 seconds for the explosives to go off plus another 3 seconds for sections of grandstands to hit the ground.

+The explosives went off in a spiral around the stadium as it collapsed on itself.
+A vast debris cloud hovered over the site before slowly drifting across downtown.

 The dome has been replaced by the $1.6 billion Mercedes-Benz Stadium next door.

-A 5-story tall industrial strength curtain between the two stadiums was on the scene to protect the new venue from damage, officials said.
-Only 83 feet - less than 30 yards - separates the two venues, The Atlanta Journal-Constitution reported.
+A 5-story tall industrial strength curtain between the two stadiums had been erected to protect the new venue from damage, officials said.
+Only 83 feet - less than 30 yards - separated the two venues.
+The Georgia World Congress Center, Atlanta's main convention center, is also just feet away.

+Protecting both of those structures was "one of the unique challenges" of Monday's blast, said Morgan Smith-Williams, a spokeswoman for the Georgia World Congress Center Authority, which includes the dome as well as the new stadium.

+"There was no damage to Mercedes-Benz Stadium or the Georgia World Congress Center," she said Monday morning, after a post-blast briefing from the Detroit-based Adamo Group that's demolishing the dome.

 The new stadium is home to the NFL's Atlanta Falcons and Major League Soccer's Atlanta United.